Safran

 Safran S.A. (/fr/) is a French multinational aerospace, defence and security corporation headquartered in Paris.
 It designs, develops and manufactures both commercial and military aircraft engines; launch vehicle, spacecraft and missile propulsion systems; as well as various other aerospace and military equipment and devices.
+The main products manufactured are engines for various aircraft.
 The company was founded in 2005 through a merger between the aerospace engine manufacturer SNECMA and the electronics specialist SAGEM.
 Safran's subsequent acquisition of Zodiac Aerospace in 2018 significantly expanded its aeronautical activities.

-Employing over 92,000 people and generating 27.31 billion euros in revenue in 2024, the company is listed on the Euronext stock exchange and is part of the CAC 40 and Euro Stoxx 50.
+Employing over 92,000 people and generating 31.32 billion euros in revenue in 2025, the company is listed on the Euronext stock exchange and is part of the CAC 40 and Euro Stoxx 50.